Application Procedures-Business Entity Residents

 Business entity must name at least one natural person who holds a California resident life-only agent license to represent the business license.

 Endorsees should be named on the Business Entity Application during the initial business entity application filing.
-Subsequent agent endorsement(s) must be submitted online at Business Entity Endorsement and Termination Online Service. (i.e. adding or removing individual licensees who are to transact insurance under authority of its license) (CIC Section 1661).
+Subsequent agent endorsement(s) must be submitted online at Business Entity Endorsement and Termination Online Service. (i.e. adding or removing individual licensees who are to transact insurance under authority of its license) (California Insurance Code (Cal.
+Ins.
+Code)1661).

-Each natural person who does not hold an active California resident life-only agent license must file separately for an individual resident life-only agent license.
-This link will provide information on individual filing requirements: Individual Resident Life-Only Agent.
+Each natural person who does not hold an active California life-only agent license must file separately for an individual life-only agent license.

 Step 4 - Fees